More Spark Sport app woes: Another Formula One streaming stuff-up

-There was another technical glitch for Spark Sport last night, with Formula One fans missing out on some of the Azerbaijan Grand Prix action in the early hours of this morning.
+Spark says it's still trying to locate the cause of the latest Spark Sport glitch, which saw Formula One fans missing out on some of the Azerbaijan Grand Prix action in the early hours of this morning.

 Subscriber Scott Moyse was one of those who took to social media to complain, posting: "New Zealand @F1 fans being let down again by shoddy quality feed from @sparknzsport...
 The entire life feed is down.
 It's telling me that the channel is unavailable."

-The cause was not immediately apparent.
-Spark blamed recent problems with an Australia-NZ hockey match and the Bahrain Grand Prix on human error.
+Last week Spark blamed recent problems with an Australia-NZ hockey match and the Bahrain Grand Prix on human error.

-A Spark Sport spokeswoman did offer, "We had a minor issue last night with the pre-pre race programme.
-There was a playback issue that lasted 12 minutes before it was corrected.
-This was over an hour before the start of the race.
-The pre-race coverage and the race itself played out perfectly.
-We had around 12 events play out this weekend – 11 of which played out without issue."

 Separately, Spark's broadband network was hit by a DNS (domain name server) issue yesterday afternoon and evening, which saw websites loading slowly or not at all for some customers, at times.